-- Developing Christian character within the athletes. - Involving students in an activity that will nurture them spiritually, mentally, socially, and physically. - Demonstrating and teaching Christian sportsmanship: how to win, lose, accept someone else's error, and forgive their own mistakes. - Involving students in practices and games so they feel they are an important part of the team.
+- Developing Christian character within the athletes. - Involving students in an activity that will nurture them spiritually, mentally, socially, and physically.

+- Demonstrating and teaching Christian sportsmanship: how to win and lose gracefully and work together with a team. - Involving students in practices and games so they feel they are an important part of the team.
 (Care will be taken to give each student playing time during the season.
-However, playing time is determined by such factors as game situations, variation of a player's skills, and discipline.
+However, playing time is determined by such factors as game situations, degree of a player's skills, and discipline.
 Therefore, playing time is not guaranteed for each game and is solely at the discretion of the coaches.
-Playing time may particularly be limited during tournaments to the extent that some players may not play during each tournament.) - Developing a positive self-image in students through encouragement. - Teaching students to understand and accept their individuality; that God loves them as they are, with their abilities and weaknesses.

-Teaching skills and rules of the sport in which the student is involved.
+Playing time may particularly be limited during tournaments to the extent that some players may not play during each tournament.) - Developing a positive self-image in students through encouragement. - Teaching students to understand and accept their individuality; that God loves them as they are, with their abilities and weaknesses. - Teaching skills and rules of the sport in which the student is involved.